Audio mixer mark II

 Audio samples

-, State of the Art and Sanity ARTE demos were used on the author’s Amiga A600, the audio recorded in 16 bit clarity by
+Rather than try and describe the audio mixer, MP3 samples of the original and mixed audio are presented here.
+The Spaceballs State of the Art and Sanity ARTE demos were used on the author’s Amiga A600, the audio recorded in 16 bit clarity by a C-media 8738 sound card.

 Initial loading section of State of the Arte Demo